Share this post:

 Which islands to visit offseason?

-Our suggestion is to visit large or medium-size Greek islands in winter.
+Our suggestion is to visit large or medium-sized Greek islands in winter.
 Crete, Rhodes, and Corfu would be nice choices as they have few hotels, restaurants and tourist businesses that work all year round.
 Ferry and plane connection from Athens to these islands is daily and very convenient.

 If you need even more secluded options, give a try to small islands of the Cyclades, such as Paros, Naxos or Sifnos.
 Even Santorini will be beautifully secluded in winter, with almost no tourists and all its natural beauty exclusively at your feet.